Life Alert Medical Alert System Review

 - Additional Features: GPS, Multiperson Monitoring, Wall-Mounted Button:

 Life Alert is undoubtedly one of the pioneers of the med-alert system business.
-Though not the first company to offer them, they are the most well-known, and their name is still synonymous with medical alert systems for some people.
-They were so famous, their “I’ve fallen, and I can’t get up!” commercials became a pop culture phenomenon.
+Though not the first company to offer medical alert systems, it is the most well-known, and its name is still synonymous with medical alert systems for some people.
+Life Alert was so famous, its “I’ve fallen, and I can’t get up!” commercials became a pop culture phenomenon.

-However, as you will see in our Life Alert medical alert system review, their offer has been bested by their stronger competition.
-Their rivals don’t make you sign long, restrictive contracts, pay additional fees, and they offer features Life Alert doesn’t, such as automatic fall detection.
+However, as you will see in our Life Alert medical alert system review, its offer has been bested by its stronger competition.
+The company’s rivals don’t make you sign long, restrictive contracts, pay additional fees, and they offer features Life Alert doesn’t, such as automatic fall detection.

-Even their website looks outdated, and they don’t publish the cost of their equipment and services.
+Even the Life Alert website looks outdated, and the company doesn’t publish the cost of its equipment and services.
 Furthermore, fees can vary depending on the sales representative you talk to.
 For instance, if you tell them you’ve spoken to their competitors, the otherwise high installation fee can be substantially lowered.

-Life Alert Medical Alert System Design & Major Features
+Life Alert Medical Alert System Design and Major Features

 We have to give credit to the veteran company for helping create medical alert systems as we know them today.
 Therefore, Life Alert uses relatively standard equipment which consists of a base unit and a help pendant.